Israeli settlement: West Bank

 The Yesha Council (מועצת יש"ע, Moatzat Yesha, a Hebrew acronym for Judea, Samaria and Gaza) is the umbrella organization of municipal councils in the West Bank.

 The actual buildings of the Israeli settlements cover only one percent of the West Bank, but their jurisdiction and their regional councils extend to about 42 percent of the West Bank, according to the Israeli NGO B'Tselem.
 Yesha Council chairman Dani Dayan disputes the figures and claims that the settlements only control 9.2 percent of the West Bank.

 Between 2001 and 2007 more than 10,000 Israeli settlement units were built, while 91 permits were issued for Palestinian construction, and 1,663 Palestinian structures were demolished in Area C.

 West Bank Palestinians have their cases tried in Israel's military courts while Jewish Israeli settlers living in the same occupied territory are tried in civil courts.
 The arrangement has been described as "de facto segregation" by the UN Committee on the Elimination of Racial Discrimination.

 A bill to formally extend Israeli law to the Israeli settlements in the West Bank was rejected in 2012.
 The basic military laws governing the West Bank are influenced by what is called the "pipelining" of Israeli legislation.
 As a result of "enclave law", large portions of Israeli civil law are applied to Israeli settlements and Israeli residents in the occupied territories.

 On 31 August 2014, Israel announced it was appropriating 400 hectares of land in the West Bank to eventually house 1,000 Israel families.
 The appropriation was described as the largest in more than 30 years.
 According to reports on Israel Radio, the development is a response to the 2014 kidnapping and murder of Israeli teenagers.

-In March 2024 and during the Gaza war, it was announced that Israel was planning on building more than 3,300 new homes in the Kedar and Ma'ale Adumim settlement in the West Bank.
-The settlement expansion was announced by Israeli Finance Minister Bezalel Smotrich after three Palestinians opened fire near the Ma'ale Adumim settlement, killing one and wounding five, and drew criticism from the US due to increasing tensions.
-During the Israel-Hamas war, the lines between settlers and the military were described as having become "indistinguishable".
+In March 2024 and during the Gaza war, it was announced that Israel was planning on building more than 3,300 new homes in the Kedar and Ma'ale Adumim settlements in the West Bank.
+The settlement expansion was announced by Israeli Finance Minister Bezalel Smotrich after three Palestinians opened fire near Ma'ale Adumim, killing one and wounding five, and drew criticism from the US due to increasing tensions.
+During the Gaza war, the lines between settlers and the military were described as having become "indistinguishable".